Why study material supply?

 — this work is ongoing —

-Using high-frequency sensor data and machine learning techniques, we are seeking to understand what drives patterns of phosphorus export at the annual, seasonal, and event-scales and the differences therein
+Using high-frequency sensors, traditional sampling data, and machine learning techniques, we are seeking to understand what drives patterns of nutrient, chloride, and sediment concentration at the watershed, regional, and continental scales

 Collaborators